smkent/helmet-camera/README.md

-# Helmet camera video importer
+# Helmet camera video tools

-I use this to manage the videos from my bicycle helmet camera.
+These are file management tools for videos recorded by my bicycle helmet camera.

 ## import-videos